 To create meaningful, long-lasting change, it's important that throughout the implementation cycle the whole learning community is engaged and involved.
 As an Action Team you'll be encouraging action at multiple levels, from individual educators changing their practice through to strategies that get everyone in the learning community involved.

-The implementation cycle actively encourages shared ownership and contribution across the learning community by educators, families and children.
+The implementation cycle actively encourages shared ownership and contribution across the learning community by educators, families, children and young people.

 What resources and supports are available?